 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The Tablas Creek Vineyard 2019 Le Complice, our fourth vintage of our first new blend in a decade, celebrates the kinship between Syrah and one of our more obscure red varieties, Terret Noir.
+The Tablas Creek Vineyard 2020 Le Complice, our fifth vintage of our first new blend in a decade, celebrates the kinship between Syrah and our newest red grape, Terret Noir.
 In French, Le Complice means, roughly, "partners in crime".
 Although Syrah is dark and Terret light, both share wild herby black spice, and Terret's high acids bolster Syrah's tendency toward stolidity.
 We added some Grenache for mid-palate fleshiness.

 - Adelaida District Paso Robles

 - 77% Syrah